 It seems like everyone had a great deal riding on this decision.
 The case was heard by the Second Circuit Court of Appeals in September 2015.

-The Second Circuit Court of Appeals handed down judgement on 14 July 2016 and ruled against the United States Government stating that the US government could not compel Microsoft, or other companies, to turn over customer emails stored on servers outside the United States.
-This bodes well for the future of cloud computing.
+The Second Circuit Court of Appeals handed down judgement on 14 July 2016. and ruled against the United States Government stating that the US government could not compel Microsoft, or other companies, to turn over customer emails stored on servers outside the United States.

-We can help you with the legal aspects regards cloud computing, like privacy and data protection, access to information, information security, contracts with cloud providers.
+We can help you with the legal aspects regards cloud computing and compliance, like privacy and data protection, access to information, information security, contracts with cloud providers.

 If you are interested, please complete the form on the right or enquire now.
 We will contact you to find out more about your requirements and give you a quote.